collinhover/impactplusplus/README.md

 ```
 ig.EntityExtended
 ```
+* changed first parameter of `animRelease` to `name` to allow for releasing only when override matches name
+* shifted original first parameter of `animRelease`, `silent`, to second parameter
 * added `frame` and `stop` options to `animOverride` method
 * added `collisionMapResult` property to hold collision map collision results
 * removed  `needsBounds`,`bounds`, `getBounds`, `boundsDraw`, and `getBoundsDraw` as they are ignored in all calculations and are causing confusion
+* `distance` methods now account for fixed entities
+* entities now set `movingY` correctly in top-down mode (thanks @Pattentrick for finding)

 ```
 ig.Character